The Power of The Platano

 - Boosts Immune System – Plantains are packed with Vitamin C which help to boost your immune system.

-Technically classed as a fruit, plantains are a great addition to any meal and make a tasty change to potatoes, but how do we eat them?
-We’ve outlined our favorite simple ways to eat plantain and popular Dominican dishes.
+Plantains are a great addition to any meal and make for a tasty way to switch it up from potatoes.
+But how do we eat them?
+We’ve outlined our favorite simple ways to eat plantains below.

-Mangu is the traditional breakfast here in the Dominican Republic and is normally served with fried egg, fried cheese, red onion, boiled yucca and salami.
-Once again, this isn’t exactly a healthy combo but you can enjoy it on its own, with vegetables or one of our favorites, with scrambled egg and onion.
-The same as mashed potatoes, you boil up the plantains first, empty out the water, then mash them up!
+Mangú is a Dominican traditional side dish served for breakfast, lunch or dinner.
+Los Tres Golpes, literally translated as The Three Hits, is a breakfast dish composed of fried egg, fried cheese, mangú with red onion, and salami.
+This plate isn’t the healthiest way to consume mangú, but you can enjoy it on its own, with vegetables, or with scrambled (rather than friend) egg and onion.
+The same as mashed potatoes, you boil up the plantains first, empty some of the water (but also leave some of the water), then mash it all up!

 Mofongo (Fried Mashed Plantains with Pork Crackling)

-Take the tasty trio of garlic, fried plantains and pork crackling, mix and mash them all together and voila, Mofongo!
-This dish originated in Puerto Rico but is so delicious, it has now become a popular dish in the Dominican Republic.
+Take the tasty trio of garlic, fried plantains, and pork crackling, mashe and mix it all together and voila, Mofongo!
+This dish originated in Puerto Rico but is so delicious that it has now become a favorite dish in the Dominican Republic.

-This may sound like a dessert but is, in fact, a side dish here in the DR. They take around 15 minutes to make and are easy peasy!
-Firstly, you need to make sure your ripe plantains are really ripe, we’re talking black peel and a little mushy when you squeeze.
+First and foremost, make sure your ripe plantains are extremely ripe.
+We’re talking black peel and a little mushy when you squeeze.
 Start by peeling and cutting the plantains into halves and add cinnamon.
-Next up, fry the plantains over a medium heat until they’re golden brown.
-Then add the mix of water, rum, sugar and salt.
-Once the mix turns into a syrup consistency, serve up and enjoy!
+Next, fry the plantains over medium heat until they’re golden brown and have a little crust on them.
+Want to ass a little kick?
+Add a mix of water, rum, sugar, and salt.
+Once the combination turns into a syrup consistency, serve up and enjoy!

-You can find all of the recipes in detail and more on the Dominican cooking website.
+You can find all of the recipes and more detailed on the Dominican cooking website.